qng2015/CARLA-Human-Pose-Control/Installing PyTorch.md

     conda activate EnvironmentName

-Then, install Pytorch with the command they give you in the screenshot above.
+My EnvironmentName was "env37".Then, install Pytorch with the command they give you in the screenshot above.